jbcodeforce/openshift-studies/docs/faq.md

   remoteapptoaccess.crt:
   SUPERSERCRETLONGSTRINGINBASE64FORMAT
 ```

 If you only have the crt file, you just define the data for it.

-In the client app deployment.yaml set a mount point: (the deployment is not complete, there are missing arguments linked to the app itself)
+In the client app deployment.yaml set a mount point: (the following deployment example, is not complete, there are missing arguments linked to the app itself)

 ```yaml
 apiVersion:  apps/v1